 - Diastole is characterized by ventricular relaxation and atrial contraction during the cardiac cycle, leading blood into the ventricles for systole to occur.

-Try your best to answer these questions before moving onto the NSCA test answers.
+Try your best to answer these questions before moving onto the CSCS test answers.

 CSCS question number 1 breakdown: This will take you straight to chapter 1, Structures and Functions of Body Systems.